 One with the Water

-One with the Water (multiple locations, including at-home lessons), Acton, CA
+One with the Water (multiple locations, including at-home lessons), 3201 West Verdugo Avenue, Acton, CA 91505

 About

-One with the Water offers swimming lessons for kids and babies, as well as swim classes and adult swimming lessons.
+One with the Water offers swimming lessons for kids and babies, adult swimming lessons, and a custom swim program for adults.
 The program provides special needs swimming lessons for children and adults, including semi-private and private swim lessons for adults and children with special needs.
-It also offers an Adaptive Sports Swim Program for adults, a Dolphin Swim Program for children, open-water swim techniques and strategies, advanced stroke correction, and a custom swim program for adults.
+One with the Water also offers an Adaptive Sports Swim Program for adults, a Dolphin Swim Program for children, and a Guided Mastery Program that follows three steps: Discover, Implement, and Celebrate.

 • Ages: 0–18 years old

-The leadership team is headed by Founder, Executive Director, and Head Coach Kenneth Rippetoe, who is an Adaptive Athletes Specialist, USA Swimming Coach, US Masters Swim Coach, and holds a Level 4 Disability Certification with the American Swimming Coaches Association, and has trained with Kahlon Family Services and Inizio Interventions to work with children with Autism Spectrum Disorders and other special needs.
-The coaching staff includes Mohammad Khadembashi, a Team USA National Swimming Coach; Claudia Coletti, a 5 Gold Medal Winner World Aquatics Champion; and Silke Rogatko, an Olympic Medalist, Adaptive Athletes Specialist, and US Masters Swim Coach.
-One with the Water instructors are certified and accredited coaches with over 10,000 hours of experience, and the organization is staffed by professional swimmers, expert competitive swimmers, and former Olympians.
+The leadership team is headed by Founder, Executive Director, and Head Coach Kenneth Rippetoe, who is also an Adaptive Athletes Specialist, USA Swimming Coach, and US Masters Swim Coach.
+Staff credentials include Kenneth Rippetoe’s Level 4 Disability Certification with the American Swimming Coaches Association and training with Kahlon Family Services and Inizio Interventions to work with children with Autism Spectrum Disorders and other special needs.
+Additional staff include Mohammad Khadembashi, a Team USA National Swimming Coach; Claudia Coletti, a 5 Gold Medal Winner World Aquatics Champion; and Silke Rogatko, an Olympic Medalist, Adaptive Athletes Specialist, and US Masters Swim Coach.
+One with the Water notes that instructors are certified and accredited coaches with more than 10,000 hours of experience, and that the program is staffed by professional swimmers, expert competitive swimmers, and former Olympians.

 • Ages: 0–18 years old

-The leadership team is headed by Founder, Executive Director, and Head Coach Kenneth Rippetoe, who is an Adaptive Athletes Specialist, USA Swimming Coach, US Masters Swim Coach, and holds a Level 4 Disability Certification with the American Swimming Coaches Association, and has trained with Kahlon Family Services and Inizio Interventions to work with children with Autism Spectrum Disorders and other special needs.
-The coaching staff includes Mohammad Khadembashi, a Team USA National Swimming Coach; Claudia Coletti, a 5 Gold Medal Winner World Aquatics Champion; and Silke Rogatko, an Olympic Medalist, Adaptive Athletes Specialist, and US Masters Swim Coach.
-One with the Water instructors are certified and accredited coaches with over 10,000 hours of experience, and the organization is staffed by professional swimmers, expert competitive swimmers, and former Olympians.
+The leadership team is headed by Founder, Executive Director, and Head Coach Kenneth Rippetoe, who is also an Adaptive Athletes Specialist, USA Swimming Coach, and US Masters Swim Coach.
+Staff credentials include Kenneth Rippetoe’s Level 4 Disability Certification with the American Swimming Coaches Association and training with Kahlon Family Services and Inizio Interventions to work with children with Autism Spectrum Disorders and other special needs.
+Additional staff include Mohammad Khadembashi, a Team USA National Swimming Coach; Claudia Coletti, a 5 Gold Medal Winner World Aquatics Champion; and Silke Rogatko, an Olympic Medalist, Adaptive Athletes Specialist, and US Masters Swim Coach.
+One with the Water notes that instructors are certified and accredited coaches with more than 10,000 hours of experience, and that the program is staffed by professional swimmers, expert competitive swimmers, and former Olympians.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.